 We have placed these expectations to meet and measure at every age bridge.
 By 44, surely we should be married, have kids, possibly living in our second home, our careers are super well-established if not even already looking into a second one.
 Our finances should be curated like the MET’s exhibits.
 And so on.

-But he defied all the blueprint.
+But he defied that faulty and very limited blueprint.
 Call it luck or one strike of genius, life for Bourdain changed just.like.that.

 At this so-called mid-life crisis, his turned into the acquisition of a brand new life full of veracity, passion, and an eagerness to explore the world’s cultures with an agility and level of energy I don’t see in a lot of College graduates.
 He had a child in his 50s.